ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 This cell will now complete the Quality Control checks of the `detections_yyyy` tables.
 This is to ensure the nodebook loaded the records correctly.

-First, you will need to list **all** of the years that were affected by the previous loading step, so the Notebook knows which tables need to be verified.
+First, you will need to list **all** of the years that were affected by the previous loading step, so the Nodebook knows which tables need to be verified.
 The format will look like this:

 `years = ['YYYY','YYYY','YYYY', 'YYYY']`

+If left blank, the Nodebook will check all the years, which may take a long time for some projects.

 Run this cell, then you can verify in the next cell.